 TEST FOR ALKALOIDS

-Dragendroff’s Test: To 1ml of each fraction of extracts 4ml of Hcl was added.
+Dragendroff’s Test: To 1ml of each fraction of extracts 4ml of HCl was added.
 To the acidic medium 1ml of Dragendroff’s reagent was added.
 An orange or red precipitate produced immediately indicates the presence of alkaloids.

 Wagner’s Test: Two drops of Wagner’s reagent was added to 2cm3 of each fraction of extracts in a test tube and observed for a deep brown precipitate and observation recorded.